insight-platform/MediaGateway/docs/source/cookbook/0_tls.rst

 CRL
 ---

-To revoke a client certificate signed by CA
+To revoke a client certificate signed by the CA

 .. code-block:: bash